Benchmarks for Data Transfers and System Limits

 Sending data from POS Terminals to the Replication Server

 There should be almost no delay in getting data from POS terminals to the replication server.
-Transfers occur in near real-time.
-You can expect delays if a register is processing transactions offline (without replication server connectivity) and at some point is connected back.
+Transfers happen in near real-time.
+You can expect delays if a register is processing transactions offline (without replication server connectivity) and at some point is reconnected.

 Processing backlogged data from a Terminal to the Replication Server

-If a register is processing transactions offline (without replication server connectivity) and at some point is reconnected, the delay in getting data from a terminal to the replication server depends linearly on the number of transactions.
+If a register is processing transactions offline (without replication server connectivity) and at some point is reconnected, the delay in sending data from a terminal to the replication server depends on how many transactions there are.

 For example, if a customer has 100 terminals processing transactions that went offline for 3 days, and there are 10,000 transactions a day from all terminals distributed equally, then the statistics for catching up and becoming current on the replication server are:

-These numbers are valid for a normal workload.
-If a mass update is performed in NetSuite ERP, it can significantly slow down the transfer of data from the POS terminals to the replication server.
-This is because replication server > terminal transfers have a higher priority than terminal > replication server transfers.
+These numbers are for a normal workload.
+If you perform a mass update in NetSuite ERP, it can significantly slow down the transfer of data from the POS terminals to the replication server.
+This is because replication server to terminal transfers have a higher priority than terminal to replication server transfers.

 Sending data from the Replication Server to NetSuite ERP